 Four Types of Scan Tools are available:

-1. Code Readers – They are inexpensive and quick but do not provide all the Global MODEs.
+1. Code Readers – They are inexpensive and quick but might not provide all the Global MODEs.

-2. Bluetooth for Smartphones – moderately priced but does not provide all the Global MODEs.
+2. Bluetooth for Smartphones – moderately priced but might not provide all the Global MODEs.

-3. Aftermarket with complete Global OBD II and Enhanced (OEM Level).
+3. Aftermarket will display Global OBD II and Enhanced (OEM Level in most cases).

-4. OEM factory specific, but may not include any, or all, of Global OBD II MODEs.
+4. OEM factory specific, but may not include any, or all, of the Global OBD II MODEs.

-A scan tool can be Wired or Wireless (Bluetooth), handheld or PC based.
-To achieve a higher level of diagnostics, an essential Code Reader or Bluetooth for IOS and Smartphones will not do the job.
+A scan tool can be Wired or Wireless (Bluetooth), handheld or PC-based.
+To achieve a higher level of diagnostics, a Global Code Reader or Bluetooth for IOS and Smartphones will not do the job.

 Two options are available when using an aftermarket scan tool, technician and there are advantages to both:

-1. Does not identify the system by Make, Model, or Year.
+1. Might not identify the system by Make, Model, or Year (Note: some Global Scan Tools can identify the vehicle based on the VIN).

 2. Talks in standard Protocols to all systems. • Pre-CAN PIDS can be limited.

-3. CAN PIDS can be extensive and provide some PIDS the Enhanced Scan Tool does not provide.
+3. PIDS can be extensive and provide some PIDS the Enhanced scan tools do not provide.

-4. Can provide many PIDS similar to Enhanced OBD II but may identify them using different terminology.
+4. Provide many PIDS similar to Enhanced OBD II but may identify them using different terminology.

 1. Does identify the system by VIN, Make, Model, and Year.

-3. Can provide many PIDS similar to Global but may identify them using different terminology.
+3. It provides many PIDS similar to Global but may identify them using different terminology.

-4. Can provide PIDS not found in Global OBD II.
-PIDS may be divided into pages.
+4. It might provide PIDS not found in Global OBD II.
+PIDS might be divided into pages.

 5. Provides Bi-Directional Testing of specific Outputs.